Buithaoaineu/Time-Series_Group-6_Topic-10_MNE/docs/script_2.md

 **Dataset Description**

-The EyeLink dataset contains EEG data from 129 channels, recorded with an EGI system, and eye‑tracking data in ASCII format.
-The experiment is called the pupillary light reflex task.
-In this task, the participant fixated on a screen while short flashes of light appeared.
-Both EEG and eye‑tracking systems recorded the events simultaneously.
+In this study, we use the MNE Sample Dataset, a standard dataset commonly employed for practicing EEG analysis.
+The dataset contains both EEG signals (recorded with the EGI system) and eye-tracking data (in ASCII format), collected from a pupillary light reflex experiment.

+In the experiment, one participant fixated on the screen while short light flashes appeared.
+The onset of each flash was recorded by a photodiode attached to the screen, and the signal was sent simultaneously to both the EEG and eye-tracking systems.

+This setup provides data that captures both the brain’s electrical activity and the eye’s response, enabling analysis of the relationship between brain waves and eye movements within the same experiment.

 **Analysis Steps**